If you’re looking for a totally secluded and relaxing getaway, then Liffey Mountain Retreat will not disappoint. The place for leaving it all behind.

 - Climb Dry’s Bluff, Tasmania’s hardest day walk.

 - Explore Oura Oura, Bob Brown’s property now owned by Bush Heritage Trust.

 - Take in the vista of Great Lake and the Central Highlands 30 minutes drive.

 - Enjoy Deloraine’s cafes, art galleries and river setting 30 minutes drive.

 - Go below the surface and explore the Mole Creek Caves to see the glow worms.

 Liffey Mountain Retreat is situated at the end of a 1.2km ascending gravel driveway.
-Under normal conditions a standard vehicle is fine, but occasionally in winter this road can become frosty/snow covered.
+Under normal conditions a standard vehicle is fine, but occasionally in the colder month, this road can become frosty/snow covered.
 We ask that you take this into consideration when deciding what kind of vehicle you drive to the retreat.
 We will, of course, maintain the road throughout the year but we take no responsibility if your choice of wheels results in you being unable to reach your idyllic, mountainside retreat.